This topic describes how to use the Kafka connector.

 topic-pattern

-The regular expression used to match topics.
-Data of all topics whose names match the specified regular expression is read when a deployment is running.
+The regular expression that is used to match topics.
+When a job is running, all topics whose names match the specified regular expression are subscribed by the consumer.

 String